c444rter/web-analytics/RAILWAY_DEPLOYMENT.md

    COPY . /app
    ENV PYTHONUNBUFFERED=1
    ENV OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
+   # IMPORTANT: Do NOT run migrations here
    CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
    ```

-### 4. Deployment Process
+### 4. Why This Configuration Works

-When you deploy to Railway:

-1. Railway uses the Dockerfile to build the application
-2. Before starting the service, Railway runs the `release` command from the Procfile
-3. The release command runs database migrations
-4. Railway then starts the service using the appropriate command from the Procfile

-### 5. Important Build Settings

-To prevent migration errors during the build phase:

-1. In the **Build** section:
-   - If you see a "Custom Build Command" option, leave it empty or do not add one
-   - This prevents Railway from running custom build commands that might interfere with the migration process

-2. If you're still seeing migration errors:
-   - Check if there's a `railway.toml` file in your repository that might be defining a custom build command
-   - If found, either remove it or ensure it doesn't include migration commands

-### 6. Troubleshooting

-If you encounter issues with migrations:

-1. Make sure the `alembic.ini` file is in the root directory
-2. Ensure the `PYTHONPATH=..` is included in the release command
+This configuration solves the migration issue by:

-3. Check that the migrations are not being run during the build phase
+1. **Custom Build Command**: Overrides Railway's default build process, preventing it from trying to run migrations during the build phase
+2. **Pre-deploy Step**: Runs migrations from the correct directory with the correct Python path
+3. **Start Command**: Uses your Procfile to start the service

+The key insight is that Railway was trying to run migrations during the build phase, but couldn't find the alembic.ini file because it was looking in the wrong directory.
+By explicitly defining the build and deploy steps, we ensure migrations run at the right time and from the right location.

+### 5. Troubleshooting

+If you still encounter issues:

-4. Look at the build logs to see exactly where the error is occurring
+1. Check the build logs to see exactly where the error is occurring
-5. If you see an error like `FAILED: No config file 'alembic.ini' found`, it means the build process is trying to run migrations but can't find the configuration file
+2. Ensure the alembic.ini file is in the root directory
+3. Verify that both services have identical build and pre-deploy configurations
+4. Make sure there are no Railway configuration files in your repository (like railway.toml)

 ## Notes

+- Both services should use the same build configuration but different start commands
-- The `release` command runs before both the web and worker services start
+- The pre-deploy step runs before both the web and worker services start
-- Both services use the same Docker image but different start commands
 - Railway automatically handles scaling and restarts